4Min4m/HIT1/README.md

 **Class ParameterConfig Attributes:**

 - model_type (str): Determines which type of model is initialized.
-Valid choices are `'cnn1d'`, `'cnn3d'`, or `'unet'`.
+Valid choices are `'cnn1d'`, `'cnn3d'`, `'unet'`, or `'hitfusion'`.
 Based on this choice, relevant parameters are automatically configured in the constructor.

 - train_dataset_name (str): The filename (relative to the dataset directory) used for loading the training dataset.
 This is set to different .npz files based on the chosen `model_type`.